Comparisons13 min read

 Strong mobile app No bill pay functionality

-Free workshops + strong community Limited reporting compared to Quicken
+Free workshops + strong community Reporting is simpler than Quicken's

-Shared budgeting for households No desktop app (web-only)
+Shared budgeting for households Web-only (no desktop app)

-API available for power users International bank sync can be spotty
+API available for developers International bank sync can be patchy

 Quicken